39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 28. Sunflowers (Helianthus annuus)

-I start sunflowers from seed in the greenhouse every spring because if I direct sowed them outside, the birds treat those freshly planted seeds like an all-you-can-eat buffet.
-Once established in the garden, they’re unstoppable.
-These bright and bold beauties are one of the happiest flowers you can grow.
+I start sunflowers from seed in the greenhouse every spring because if I direct sow them outside, the birds treat those freshly planted seeds like an all-you-can-eat buffet.
+Once they’re established in the garden, they’re unstoppable.

 Their height creates beautiful vertical interest behind lower-growing flowers, pollinators love the blooms, and later in the season, the birds return for the seed heads.
-Sunflowers are one of those flowers that keep giving long after the petals fade.
+Sunflowers keep getting long after the petals fade.

 29. Gladiolus